V1073 Scorpii

 This object is a massive supergiant star with a stellar classification of B0.7 Ia.
+It was found to be a variable star in 1996, when the Hipparcos data was analysed.
+It was given its variable star designation in 1999.
 It is an α Cygni variable; a supergiant that pulsates erratically on a timescale of days to weeks with an amplitude of less than a tenth of a magnitude.
 A simplistic fitting of Hipparcos data suggests a periodicity of 1.6 days.
 The star is around 4.2 million years old and is a member of the Upper Scorpius subgroup of the Sco OB2 association.
 V1073 Scorpii is considered a "runaway" star, showing a peculiar velocity of more than 37 km/s relative to its neighbourhood.
 No bow shock has been detected from its motion through interstellar space.

 V1073 Sco has a 14th magnitude visual companion, which is an unrelated background object according to its Gaia Data Release 2 parallax.